Alternatives

 A micro card game with only 16 cards.
 Deduce what card other players hold and try to be the last one standing or hold the highest card.

-Like Mafia because: Reading opponents, limited information.
+Like Werewolf because: Reading opponents, limited information.
 Different because: Much simpler, luck-heavy, no teams.

 Medium Games (30–60 minutes)